awslabs/ar-go-tools/doc/00_intro.md

 ### Configuration

-The tools that require a configuration file (such as the `auto`, `taint` and `cli` tools) all use the same input format, which means that your configuration file can be reused across them.
+The tools that require a configuration file (such as the`taint`, `backtrace` and `cli` tools) all use the same input format, which means that your configuration file can be reused across them.
 A configuration file is designed to contain specifications of *analysis problems* (e.g. taint tracking, backwards data flow tracking, syntactic analyses..), set parameters for those analyses, and possibly define which program to analyze with [targets](#targets).
 The config file is expected to be in YAML or Json format.
 All fields are generally optional, unless required by a specific tool.
 Some common optional fields across tools are: